Bad Boys (Alexandra Burke song): Critical reception

-The song received mostly positive reviews commending Burke's vocals and the mainstream R&B/pop feel and production of the song.
+The song received mostly positive reviews commending Burke's vocals and the production of the song.
 Matthew Chisling of Allmusic called the track "the most brilliant, perfect mainstream pop single of 2009", commending the song's synthesized beat and larger-than-life chorus, and Flo Rida's rap, stating that it made Burke "the prime UK import for the North American market".
 Popjustice called the song "brilliant" and "phenomenal", commending the song's "Womanizer"-like intro and the chorus's strong melodic topline.
 The review praised Burke's vocals, calling them "Whitneyish in parts" and compared them to Donna Summer.
 Although the review noted the song was not built for Burke's extreme vocals, it said, "that there's something quite exciting about an incredible singer being forced to follow a very strong and melodic topline instead of going all over the show."
 Bill Lamb of About.com also said the song was reminiscent of Donna Summer, and said, "Big international success seems a real possibility as Burke steps into the battle for R&B-pop diva crown."
 Nick Levine of Digital Spy said the song complimented Burke's "sass and all-around performance skill" rather than a ballad would, and called the song "fun", pulling off a "minor pop miracle- turning a cameo by Flo Rida into a good thing".
 Alexis Petrids of The Guardian noted although some may see the single as "generic", and "currently pop's factory-default setting", he ascertained the song was "a superior example of the type, furnished with an effortlessly unshakeable chorus".
 Although Harry Guerin of RTÉ noted the production and formula of the music was a flaw of the album, he noted that that technique worked in "Bad Boys".
 Simon Price of The Independent was more critical of the song, calling it a "pale imitation" of Britney Spears' "Womanizer".

 Chart performance

 "Bad Boys" debuted at number one on the UK Singles Chart, replacing Chipmunk's "Oopsy Daisy", and becoming both Burke and Flo Rida's second chart-topper, selling over 187,000 copies in its first week, a total of 860,000 copies to date.
 The song also debuted on the Irish Singles Chart at number one.
 The song fell off the top spot in the second week, ceding the throne to Cheryl Cole's "Fight for This Love".
 It was certified platinum in the United Kingdom, and spent 25 consecutive weeks in the top seventy-five on the UK Singles Chart.
 The song also charted within the top ten of Sweden, the Netherlands, Hungary, Norway, Slovakia, the Czech Republic and Belgium (Wallonia).
 It charted within the top twenty of Finland, Belgium (Flanders), and Germany, twenty-two in Austria, and thirty-nine in Denmark.
-While the track failed to chart in Australia on the Singles Chart, it peaked at #11 on the Physical Singles Chart In the UK, 'Bad Boys' is the 18th biggest download of all time.
+While the track failed to chart in Australia on the Singles Chart, it peaked at #11 on the Physical Singles Chart In the UK, 'Bad Boys' was the 18th biggest download of all time as of 2011.